The Brass Check: Detailed synopsis

 The Brass Check has three sections: documented cases of newspapers' refusal to publicize Socialist causes and Sinclair's investigations of business corruption, cases where he was not personally involved, and proposed remedies.
 Sinclair incorporates other people's reactions to his cause into his nonfiction works, fostering objectivity.

 Sinclair criticizes newspapers as ultra-conservative and supporting the political and economic powers that be, or as sensational tabloids practicing yellow journalism, such as newspapers run by William Randolph Hearst.
 In both cases, their purpose is to promote the business interests of the paper's owners, the owner's bankers, and/or the paper's advertisers.
 This is accomplished in several ways; among them: The publishers tell the editors what can and cannot be printed.
 Journalists routinely invent stories.
 To stimulate circulation, newspapers sensationalize trivial stories and destroy lives and reputations.
 Errors and slanders are never retracted, or the retraction is buried in the paper months later.

 The editors and journalists of the Associated Press (AP) wire service fail to serve the public interest in the same way as employees of the individual papers.
 Controlled by 41 large newspaper corporations, the AP acts in their interests.

 Sinclair quotes a letter from the editor of the weekly San Francisco Star, James H. Barry:

 You wish to know my "confidential opinion as to the honesty of the Associated Press."
 My opinion, not confidential, is that it is the damndest, meanest monopoly on the face of the earth--the wet-nurse for all other monopolies.
 It lies by day, it lies by night, and it lies for the very lust of lying.
 Its news-gatherers, I sincerely believe, only obey orders.

 Among the recent events whose media coverage he discusses are the Paint Creek–Cabin Creek strike of 1912 in West Virginia, the Ludlow Massacre in Colorado in 1914, Industrial Workers of the World meetings, and the Red Scare whipped up by the newspapers.
 As a tireless investigative reporter, Sinclair offered the results of his investigations to the newspapers for publication, but was almost entirely ignored.

-The propaganda tactics practiced by U.S. government and corporations during World War I were continued after the war against political dissenters.
+The war propaganda tactics introduced during World War I were continued after the war against political dissenters.
 Sinclair writes, "[T]oday all the energies which were directed against the Kaiser have been turned against the radicals."